 - CERT groups

-Mission Hospital recognizes the link between senior fall prevention and trauma, and we have a strong association with the Orange County Office on Aging to provide education and resources to our senior population.
-Through this partnership, Mission has brought A Matter of Balance, a nationally recognized, evidenced-based program, to South Orange County seniors.
+Providence Mission Hospital recognizes the link between senior fall prevention and trauma, and we have a strong association with the Orange County Office on Aging to provide education and resources to our senior population.
+Through this partnership, Providence Mission has brought A Matter of Balance, a nationally recognized, evidence-based program, to South Orange County seniors.

 A trauma registry is an encrypted database that allows the tracking of trauma patient data from trauma care centers across the country.
 This includes, but is not limited to, patient demographics, specific injury of patient, treatment received, length of hospitalization and outcome of the treatments received.

-Our trauma registry not only preserves vital information, it also allows us to improve by:
+Our trauma registry not only preserves vital information, but it also allows us to improve by: